cryptoTaxes/cryptoTaxes/README.md

 # cryptoTaxes
 Compute your crypto taxes.

+## Disclaimer

+The software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.

+Additionally, we make no warranty that:
+* This software will meet your requirements.
+* This software will be uninterrupted, timely, secure or error-free.
+* The results from the use of this software will be effective, accurate or reliable.
+* The quality of this software will meet your expectations.

+In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

 ## Usage
 [java Runtime Environment](https://www.java.com/download/) must be previously installed in your computer in order to run this program.